scarletti-ben/shiphead/README.md

 Playing card game from my childhood built in Python

 # Installing
+- A single application `shiphead-v0.1.0-alpha.exe`

+# Installing from Source Code
 - Install the repository => `git clone https://github.com/scarletti-ben/shiphead`
 - Change directory into the repository => `cd .\shiphead\`
 - Run the python script => `python main.py`

+Put note on how to download first for regular users [thing](https://github.com/scarletti-ben/shiphead/releases/tag/v0.1.0-alpha)

+Application file `shiphead-v0.1.0-alpha.exe` is a frozen version of the Python script `main.py`, and was frozen using `PyInstaller 6.6.0` and `Python 3.12.1`

+The link to the single file application can be found [here](https://github.com/scarletti-ben/shiphead/releases/download/v0.1.0-alpha/shiphead-v0.1.0-alpha.exe)

 Example of the terminal window when installing and running `Shiphead`
 ```cmd